Abdo-Abuharrus211/Project-Serpentine-Tug-the-Markdown-to-Excel-exctractor/README.md

   and yield consistent results thanks to Markdown's formatting.
 * If a clean 1:1 conversion is possible for such files, then that might be a better route to pursue.
 Awaiting confirmation...
+* After getting the confirmation that the PDF files can be converted to Markdown files, I've decided to pursue that route instead as it's far easier to parse through and yields consistent results.
+* The PDF files can be reliably and securely converted to Markdown files using a variety of tools on the web.
+* With the files converted, the script parses through the Markdown files and extracts the data as intended.
+* However, the script is unable to extract data from graphs, tables, and illustrations, and thus the data is lost.
+* The script is able to extract data from the Markdown files and insert it into an Excel spreadsheet as intended.
+* I will attempt to find a solution to the issue of overlooked data in graphs, tables, and illustrations...

 ## Use instructions